Ryu Hayabusa: Film

 In the 1991 Japan-exclusive OVA film Ninja Ryūkenden, an original adventure loosely based on the early games, Ryu was voiced by Keiichi Nanba, and he was given a red and purple palette as opposed to his solid blue in the NES series, while he is unmasked.
 Set in New York City, the plot involves a doctor who has supposedly discovered a cure for cancer.
 He in turn is investigated by a reporter named Sarah, who soon discovers that he is conducting biotechnological experiments on live humans, which possibly involves the power of the Evil Gods, whom Ryu had defeated in the past.
 This is compounded by the abduction of Irene—the only other returning character from the games, but identified therein only as Sarah's friend—in turn forcing Ryu to become the Dragon Ninja once again and defeat this new enemy and save her.
 The conclusion has Ryu remaining in America, where he marries Irene and they open an antique shop together.

+Ryu is briefly seen in the 2002 film Run Ronnie Run, where the character, Jerry Trellis (portrayed by E.J.
+De la Pena), is playing on a Dead or Alive 2 arcade cabinet.

 Ryu was played by Japanese-American actor Kane Kosugi in the 2006 live-action Dead or Alive film adaptation DOA: Dead or Alive.
 He serves as the love interest of Kasumi after he informs her of Hayate's supposed death, and his fight scenes consist of him defeating a fighter during the tournament, and later stopping Victor Donovan's hired assassin Bayman from stealing the prize money.